RobertArbon/msm_sensitivity_analysis/README.md

-# msm_sensitivity_analysis
+# msm sensitivity analysis
-Analysis of the sensitivity of MSMs to their hyperparameters
+Analysis of the sensitivity of MSMs to their hyperparameters.
+Replaces RobertArbon/msm_hyperparameters_optimisation.